AdobeDocs/uix/src/pages/extension-manager/extension-developed-by-adobe/configurable-asset-picker/index.md

 - File type (Images, Video etc.)
 - Asset size (height, width)

-## Configuration in Crosswalk Site
+## Configuration in Edge Delivery Site

 Adding a component for author in crosswalk site is like adding any other custom component, with some added fields.
 A sample custom component `Custom Image One` will have following code in files: